Persiraja Banda Aceh: Rivalries

 Persiraja used to have a rivalry with fellow Aceh club, PSAP Sigli.
-This derby is usually called as the "Classic Aceh Derby".
+This rivalry is usually called as the Classic Aceh Derby.
 Their matches were always in hot atmosphere.
 One most tragic incident occurred in 2014, when PSAP Sigli goalkeeper, Agus Rahman, made a harsh tackle on Persiraja striker, Akli Fairuz.
-Akli suffered bladder leakage and, a few days after the match, died from his internal injuries due to that tackle.
+Fairuz suffered bladder leakage and, a few days after the match, died from his internal injuries due to that tackle.
 He received a year suspension given by PSSI.
 Nowadays, since Persiraja and PSAP Sigli are no longer in the same league level, the rivalry has been coolen down.
 In addition, Persiraja also have a rivalry with another Aceh club, PSBL Langsa.

+Apart from that, Persiraja also has a long history of rivalry with PSMS Medan which has been going on since the Perserikatan era.
+Their matches are always tough and tense, However, there is rarely or never a big riot between the two teams' supporters outside the field or it spills over into other problems.
+This is one of the most important rivalries that still continues today.

 Supporters

-Most of spectators in Persiraja games are not affiliated with any supporter community and go to stadium just to enjoy the game.
-However, Persiraja have relatively small numbers of fanatic supporter community named SKULL, which was established in 2007.
-The name is an abbreviation of Suporter Kutaraja Untuk Lantak Laju (en: Banda Aceh Supporter for the Keep Fighting).
-They used to have rivalry and conflict with The LAN, which is the supporter community of other Aceh club, PSAP Sigli.
+Most of spectators in every Persiraja games are not affiliated with any supporter community and go to stadium just to enjoy the game.
+However, Persiraja have relatively sizeable numbers of fanatic supporter community named SKULL, which was established in 2007.
+The name is an abbreviation of Suporter Kutaraja Untuk Lantak Laju (en: Kutaraja Supporters for Lantak Laju).
+They used to have rivalry and conflict with "The LAN" (Laskar Aneuk Nanggroe), which is the supporter community of other Aceh's football club, PSAP Sigli.
 However the two supporter communities ended the conflict in 2014.

+As time went on, there was another group of supporters who supported Persiraja with the concept of "ultras" under the name "Laskar Rencong Mania" and occupied the south stand of H. Dimurthala Stadium.
+Although they were ultras, the group's colors strangely were orange, just like SKULL's, which generally contrasted with black, the customary color of any football ultras group around the world.
+But after the season ended and the next season went on, the existence of the supporters group seemed to abruptly vanished not knowing where they had gone.
+Finally, ahead of the new season, Persiraja got another moral injection with the presence of a new supporters group called "Ultras Persiraja" and also occupied the south stand of the stadium.
+This time the official color of the outfit they were wearing was black, just like any other ultras group.